Syncano/website/pages/blog/2014-09-02-using-syncano-ios-library-swift-demotutorial/index.md

 }
 ```

-<p>Set your class as a delegate on a Sync Server object:</p>
+Set your class as a delegate on a Sync Server object:

 ```javascript
 self.syncServer.delegate = self;
 ```

-<p>Start connection with the Sync Server by using the instance name and API key you used previously.
-You can pass the pointer to an error that will be set if it occurs while opening the connection:</p>
+Start connection with the Sync Server by using the instance name and API key you used previously.
+You can pass the pointer to an error that will be set if it occurs while opening the connection:

 ```javascript
 var error : NSError?
 self.syncServer.connect(&amp;error)
 ```

-<p>After those steps, your viewDidLoad should look like this:</p>
+After those steps, your viewDidLoad should look like this:

 ```javascript
 override func viewDidLoad() {